GClunies/py_noaa/README.md

 ### Exporting Data
 ---
 Since data is returned in a pandas dataframe, exporting the data is simple using the `.to_csv` method on the returned pandas dataframe.
+This requires the [pandas](https://pandas.pydata.org/) module to already be imported into your workspace.

 ```
+>>> import pandas as pd
 >>> df_currents.to_csv('example.csv')
 ```

 You can set the delimeter type using the `sep=` argument in the `.to_csv` method and control the file encoding using the `encoding=` argument.
 Setting `index=False` will prevent the index from the pandas dataframe from being inlcuded in the exported csv file.
 Example:

 ```
+>>> import pandas as pd
 >>> df_currents('example.csv', encoding='utf-8', index=False)
 ```